 Being able to continue caring for your loved ones after death with the same level of devotion you did when they were alive is an honour and a true comfort.
 It eases the transition into a life without them and reinforces your deep bond.

 My husband and I are given Nana-chan’s toe bones to take back to London.
 These will be placed on our family altar.

 I’d like to say a special thanks to the Ishikawa’s for allowing me to document the ceremony.
 It has really opened my eyes to the importance of slowing down and taking your time when faced with the death of a loved one.
 It is an example we can all follow.

 Big death positive love to you all.

-Don’t forget to subscribe to The Winding Sheet blog for more death positivity and follow us on these snazzy things:
+Subscribe to The Winding Sheet blog and follow us on these snazzy things: